Now unveiling “Planetary Convolution” – a pack of Reverb Impulse Responses, each based on a planet (including dwarf planets!) in our Solar System.

 ______ (Special Effect): This Macro is named differently for each planet, and has a different sonic effect on each.

 Predelay: The time before the reverb first begins.
-Can be useful for preserving your original transients and adding a rhythmic feel, but too much predelay can have an unpleasant effect.
+Can be useful for preserving your original transients or adding a stuttered rhythmic feel.

 Chorus: Adds a subtle creamy stereo movement.
 The planet Venus has a more extreme “Thick Chorus”.